isathar/Blender_UDK_FBX_Tools/README.md

 *now testing basic support for Mont29's Blender build 2.72 with custom split normals*
 - https://mont29.wordpress.com/2014/08/22/custom-split-normals-second-testbuild-available/
 - To use:
-  - select *Split Normals* mode in the *Set Split Normals* properties
+  - select *Split Normals* mode in the *Set Split Normals* modifier's properties
   - enable 'Split Normals Modifier' under mesh data in the normals editor's panel
   - Changes made in Object mode will be applied automatically,
   - to apply changes made in edit mode, switch to Object mode and click 'Apply to Mesh'